 Those who are seeking licensure renewal credit must register for the course and for each of the individual sessions.
 They must attend and all sessions and complete the online discussions in the Canvas course page associated with this series.

 Emotions matter for all learners and all the adults who educate them.
-Social and emotional learning, or SEL, can benefit all members of a school community, supporting greater student engagement, social-emotional and behavioral health, and academic achievement in addition to increased engagement and well-being among educators, education support professionals, school leaders, and families.
-What have we learned from high-quality SEL implementation that can support educators and students to navigate teaching and learning now?
-And what have we learned from the disproportionate experiences of this pandemic in underserved and marginalized communities to evolve SEL for the meaningful inclusion of all learners and educators?
+Social-Emotional-Behavioral Health learning, or SEBH, can benefit all members of a school community, supporting greater student engagement, social-emotional and behavioral health, and academic achievement in addition to increased engagement and well-being among educators, education support professionals, school leaders, and families.
+What have we learned from high-quality SEBH implementation that can support educators and students to navigate teaching and learning now?
+And what have we learned from the disproportionate experiences of this pandemic in underserved and marginalized communities to evolve SEBH for the meaningful inclusion of all learners and educators?

 Presenter: Dr. Christina Cipriano